-The Management Company will use a risk-management process that enables them to monitor and measure at any time the value of the Fund's portfolio positions and their contribution to the overall risk profile of the Fund.
-The risk-management process is performed by the Management Company with a frequency and methodology appropriate to the risk profile of the Fund.
+The Management Company will use a risk-management process that enables them to monitor and measure at any time the value of the Sub-Funds' portfolio positions and their contribution to the overall risk profile of the Sub-Fund.
+The risk-management process is performed by the Management Company with a frequency and methodology appropriate to the risk profile of each Sub-Fund.

-The risk-management process shall include the calculation of the global exposure of the Company.
+The risk-management process shall include the calculation of the global exposure of the Company and each Sub-Fund.
 Such calculation may be performed using either the commitment approach, the relative or absolute Valued-at-Risk ("VaR") approach, or any other advanced risk measurement methodologies as may be appropriate and which shall be applied in accordance with the most recent applicable guidelines of the European Securities and Markets Authority ("ESMA").